 Our representative will get in touch with you shortly.

 Voluntary Provident Fund (VPF) is a further extension of the Employees’ Provident Fund (EPF).
 Under VPF, the employees contribute a higher amount than the minimum requirement of 12% of their basic salary.
+The interest rate applicable to the EPF (VPF as well) contributions is 8.5% for FY 2020-21.
 We have covered the following in this article: